4 Essential Opto-mechanical Design examples

 Optical assembly drawing

-In complex parts, part drawings become much more detailed.
-One more example of a complex part drawing is shown below.
 The development of the opto-mechanical design involves extensive input from the lens designer.
 Tightening lens element tolerances can help relax mechanical and assembly tolerances, while the inverse is also true.
 Reaching the desired performance with the most robust and easiest to produce optical system is a balancing act.

 Opto-mechanical part drawing